PW-2024/AulasP2/README.md

 ### Reporting Bugs or Suggesting Enhancements

-If you find a bug or have an idea for an improvement, please use the [Issues](https://github.com/your-organization/your-project/issues) section of our GitHub repository to submit your feedback.
+If you find a bug or have an idea for an improvement, please use the [Issues](https://github.com/PW-2024/AulasP2/issues) section of our GitHub repository to submit your feedback.

+### Topics wishlist

+If you have a topic you'd like to see covered in the documentation, please submit a request in the [Issues](https://github.com/PW-2024/AulasP2/issues) section of our GitHub repository.

 ### Submitting Changes